Heritage Unveiled

 Presented By:

 Join us for a compelling and educational afternoon at “Heritage Unveiled: Celebrating Black Canadian History,” an event dedicated to exploring and honoring the significant contributions of Black Canadians to our nation’s history, culture, and society.
-This event is part of a national series funded by the Youth Take Charge Program under Heritage Canada, focusing on arts and culture, civic engagement, economic activities, and history and heritage.
+This event is part of a national series funded by the Youth Take Charge Program under Canadian Heritage, focusing on arts and culture, civic engagement, economic activities, and history and heritage.

 October 12th